 Paint, Markers, other supplies:

-I used a variety of things to paint rocks, many were things I already had around the house!
+I used a variety of things to paint rocks, many were supplies I already had around the house!
 Here are some of the supplies I use.
 This is by no means mandatory or an exhaustive list, but just a starting point if you don’t know where to start.
 I added links to make them easy to find and save you time.

 Sharpie Twin Tip Permanent Marker Fine/Ultra Fine – Works great for outlining and for writing on back of rocks if you will be signing or leaving them for someone to find.